webdriverio/webdriverio/website/docs/Multiremote.md

 ## Accessing browser instances using strings via the browser object
 In addition to accessing browser instance via their global variables (eg `myChromeBrowser`, `myFirefoxBrowser`), you can also access them via the `browser` object - eg `browser["myChromeBrowser"]` or `browser["myFirefoxBrowser"]`.
-This is especially useful when writing re-usable test steps that can be performed in either browser:
+This is especially useful when writing re-usable test steps that can be performed in either browser, e.g.:
-eg

 wdio.conf.js:
 ```js